Updated on: February 8, 2025

 Positive Attitude

-This one relates to the desire to actually serve as a restaurant manager.
-By nature, the restaurant industry is brutal.
-It’s hard to be resilient and to keep a positive attitude in such a demanding environment.
+This one relates to the desire actually to serve as a restaurant manager.
+The restaurant industry is brutal by nature.
+Being resilient and maintaining a positive attitude in such a demanding environment is hard.
 No one can do so 100% of the time.
 Yet the more positive you can be, the better experiences you, your customers, and your staff will share.

 Stamina and Endurance

 A successful restaurant manager is always on their toes, ready at a pin drop to be wherever they’re needed.
 This requires a great deal of physical ability, day in and day out.
-Often, restaurants have hard, carpet-less floors to walk across and stand on for long periods at a time.
+Often, restaurants have hard, carpet-less floors to walk across and stand on for long periods.
 Managers balance multiple tasks all day.
 This can be both physically and emotionally draining.
 On longer or busier days, it gets even worse.

 Humility

 Humility is particularly helpful because it enables powerful leadership and communication skills.
-When you’re humble, people recognize you want to help them.
-In turn, they reflect respect and humility back to you (in most cases anyway).
-When you’re humble, it also fosters a culture of willingness to be vulnerable, to ask for help and to admit mistakes.
-People who learn from mistakes are constantly learning.
-This can only drive consistently better results and better customer satisfaction.
+When you’re humble, people recognize that you want to help them.
+In turn, they reflect respect and humility back to you (in most cases, anyway).
+Being humble also fosters a culture of willingness to be vulnerable, ask for help, and admit mistakes.
+People who learn from mistakes are constantly learning, which can only consistently drive better results and customer satisfaction.

 Proactivity

 An ounce of prevention is worth a pound of cure.
 No one can predict or prevent all problems.
 It’s impossible.
 That said, proactivity is not just good for preventing problems.
 It also helps you set higher standards for your team.
-When customers are more satisfied, only then is stress reduced, for everyone.
+When customers are more satisfied, stress is only reduced for everyone.

 Consistency

 You’re always being watched.
 As the adage goes, people pay attention more to what you do than what you say.
-If you say one thing then do another thing, your team–and customers–will pick up on it.
+If you say one thing, do another thing, and your team and customers will pick up on it.
 If you cut corners, your team likely will, too.
 The more consistent you are with standards of excellence, the better it will go for everyone.

 What skills should I list on my restaurant manager resume?

-When it comes to building out the restaurant skills for your resume, focus on the job description.
-The hiring manager listed specific desired restaurant manager skills and traits.
-Make sure you showcase verifiable experience that used those skills wherever possible.
+When developing your restaurant skills for your resume, focus on the job description.
+The hiring manager listed specific desired skills and traits for a restaurant manager.
+Make sure you showcase verifiable experience and use those skills wherever possible.

-We have compiled two restaurant manager skills lists for you.
-One has the more common, preferred skills.
-The other has less obvious skills that will give you a competitive advantage.
+We have compiled two lists of restaurant manager skills for you.
+One lists the more common, preferred skills, while the other lists less obvious skills that will give you a competitive advantage.

 Common Restaurant Manager Skills